IPGMER and SSKM Hospital: Layout

 The cultural fest of IPGME&R and SSKM Hospital is CRUX which is held annually around August–September.

-Organisation and administration
+Organization and administration

 It is currently affiliated to the West Bengal University of Health Sciences.
 From 1857 to 2003, it was affiliated with the historic University of Calcutta.
-It is funded and run jointly by the state and central governments of India.
+It is funded and run by the Government of West Bengal.
+Affiliated to State Medical Faculty of West Bengal for Paramedical education.